sunischit1/esp-idf/examples/get-started/ESP32_CPP/README.md

-# Blink Example
+# Blink Example using CPP on ESP32

-Starts a FreeRTOS task to blink an LED
+This project give you a brief details related how you can use cpp on Esp32 IDF development enviornment.

 See the README.md file in the upper level 'examples' directory for more information about examples.